rl-institut/multi-vector-simulator/CONTRIBUTING.md

     make html

 To update the html pages of readthedocs.
 Then you can commit, push and pull it like normal code.

+An introduction to creating the readthedocs with Sphinx is given here: https://docs.readthedocs.io/en/stable/intro/getting-started-with-sphinx.html.